 Imagine that the person you want to contact does not post on the network.
 You need to get his or her attention without attempting aggressive sales techniques.
 A first contact by invitations or a personalized message can do the trick.

-Engagement is the secret to the success of your posts, and therefore future LinkedIn connection request that accumulate in your email. 💌 Who says engagement, says algorithm.
+Engagement is the secret to the success of your posts, and therefore future LinkedIn connection requests that accumulate in your inbox. 💌 Who says engagement, says algorithm.
 It’s the same on all social networks (Twitter, Facebook, Instagram).
 What happens when you post?

 - The content is displayed to a small part of your network, which acts as a sample.